 Calculating the arithmetic mean

-You must note that the number 0 is included as a value in the data set whenever calculating the arithmetic mean.
+The number 0 is included as a value in the data set whenever calculating the arithmetic average.

 - ✓ Free express delivery